digitalnsw/research-help/contributing/index.md

 # Contributing research #

-If you have research you would like to publish, we've got a handy tool that helps streamline the process.
+If you have research you would like to publish, we have a handy tool that helps streamline the process.

 It asks a few questions that help us understand the research, and what we need to do to publish it.